Games, mobile processes, and functionss -- alternating, concurrent, and well-bracketed semantics

 Technically, our work builds on \cite{DurierHS18,Durier20}, where a detailed analysis of the behaviour of Milner's call-by-value encoding is carried out using proof techniques for $\pi$-calculus based on unique-solution of equations.
 Various results in \cite{DurierHS18,Durier20} are essential to our own (the observation that Milner's encodings should be interpreted in \piI rather than the full $\pi$-calculus is also from \cite{DurierHS18,Durier20}).

+An OGS for the call-by-name $\lambda\mu$-calculus is introduced in~\cite{DBLP:conf/fossacs/Laird20}.
+It is different, once restricted to the fragment without the $\mu$-binder, to the one we consider in Section~\ref{s:cbnNEW}.
+It might correspond to a different way of encoding call-by-name into the $\pi$-calculus where $\lambda$-abstractions are interpreted as input-prefixed processes, as e.g., in Milner's original encoding~\cite{Mil92s}.

 Bisimulations over OGS terms, and tensor products of configurations, were introduced in~\cite{10.1145/2603088.2603150}, in order to provide a framework to study compositionality properties of OGS.
-In our case the compositionality result of OGS is derived from the correspondence with the $\pi$-calculus. \iflong Their notion of tensor on states corresponds to our notion of composition of configurations.
-They use an abstract notion of \emph{linker} to define \emph{transfer} between strategies.
-The link $\fwd{a}{b}$ should fit this abstract definition of a linker. \fi In~\cite{sakayori2019categorical}, a correspondence between an i/o typed asynchronous $\pi$-calculus and a computational $\lambda$-calculus with channel communication is established, using a common categorical model (a compact closed Freyd category).
+In our case the compositionality result of OGS is derived from the correspondence with the $\pi$-calculus.
+In~\cite{sakayori2019categorical}, a correspondence between an i/o typed asynchronous $\pi$-calculus and a computational $\lambda$-calculus with channel communication is established, using a common categorical model (a compact closed Freyd category).
 It would be interesting to see if our concurrent operational game model could be equipped with this categorical semantics.

 \emph{Normal form} (or \emph{open}) bisimulations~\cite{lassentrees,Stovring-Lassen}, as game semantics, manipulate open terms, and sometimes make use of environments or stacks of evaluation contexts (see e.g., the recent work~\cite{biernacki2019complete}, where a fully abstract normal-form bisimulation for a $\lambda$-calculus with store is obtained).